islajr/learn-java/roadmap/4-web-frameworks/notes.md

 **Spring** is a java-based framework that allows developers to build robust applications in java.
 **Spring Boot**, on the other hand, is a framework used for creating stand-alone pre-configured spring-based applications.
+They are both used to develop web-based applications in java.

+For years, spring was the only means of building web-based applications in java, and it fulfilled that role very well, but with the growing demands of the field, spring grew too, and it eventually became too difficult to set up and deal with.

+Creating and setting up new projects became a bother, as was the testing and security process.

+Spring Boot was created to solve these problems.
+Being built on top of spring, it natively extends all of spring's attributes.
+It is also lighter and focuses on convention over configuration and as such, is easier to work with.